EmilePapillon/CarND-Advanced-Lane-Lines/README.md

 #### 1. First, compute the camera matrix and distortion coefficients.
 Use the result to generate a distortion corrected calibration image.

 The camera image comes distorted by the lens, and this will be a problem for accurate lane marking detection.
-There are two types of distorsion, **angular** distorsion and **tangential** distorsion.
+There are two types of distorsion, **radial** distorsion and **tangential** distorsion.

 ![alt text][image1]